MailTape/MailTape-v1/_posts/2017-11-12-Yazz-Ahmed.md

 # MailTape's selection

 ## Yazz Ahmed — La Saboteuse
 _Sanjay_: **"**It's pretty challenging for me to pick just one track from Yazz's latest album, 'La Saboteuse'.
 In this atmospheric title track the tension between the quiet bass clarinet and gentle percussion create a foreboding effect.
-Perfect for a dewy Sunday morning.**"**
+Perfect for an autumnal morning.**"**

 ## Fran & Flora – The Hollow Tree
 _Sanjay_: **"**The first time I saw [Fran & Flora](https://www.franandflora.com/) in London we were treated to a Romani a capella sung in harmony, along with anecdotes about their musical adventures in Eastern Europe.
 I'm looking forward to their upcoming debut album.
 Such a cool duo!**"**